PubInv/general-purpose-alarm-device/Firmware/GPAD_API/README.md

 ### Alarm Messages
-These have the from of a letter "A" and a digit 0-5 inclusive followed optionaly by text for the message.
+These have the form of a letter "A" and a digit 0-5 inclusive followed optionally by text for the message.
 * A0[message for alarm level 0]
 * A1[message for alarm level 1]
 * A2[message for alarm level 2]